cloud-custodian/cloud-custodian/docs/source/gcp/examples/sql-users.rst

 Cloud SQL - Check Users
 =======================

-TBD. list instance superusers which are not included into a standard user set

-In the example below, TBD.
+One of security best practices is to control list of your users with extended permissions (e.g. 'postresql', 'root', etc).
+In the example below, Custodian lists existing users which are not included into an approved set.

 .. code-block:: yaml

     policies:
     - name: leonid-sql-user
       description: |
         check basic work of Cloud SQL filter on users: lists instance superusers which are not included into a standard user set